Skip to main content

 Results for races can also be found on the Department of State website.

-For complete coverage of the 2024 primary election, visit Spotlight PA’s Election Center.
+For complete coverage of the 2024 general election, visit Spotlight PA’s Election Center.

 Pennsylvania election results

-On April 23, Democratic and Republican voters cast their ballots in the primary election.
-They will determine which candidates will go on to run in the general election for president, Congress (U.S. House and Senate), row offices (attorney general, auditor general, and treasurer), and the Pennsylvania legislature.
+On Nov.
+5, Pennsylvania voters cast their ballots in the general election.
+They will pick candidates for president, Congress (U.S. House and Senate), row offices (attorney general, auditor general, and treasurer), and the Pennsylvania legislature.

 To ensure we are reporting the most accurate results and to avoid contributing to confusion, Spotlight PA will not report on projected winners or publish results stories until the Associated Press calls the race.
 For many reasons, the AP may not make all calls on the night of the election.